Morning, Tuesday, 11th June 2019

 THIS EVENT IS CPD CERTIFIED

-Further sessions will look ahead to the publication of Health Equity in England: The Marmot Review 10 Years On, scheduled for February 2020 - assessing the lessons learnt since the original Review and the practicalities of coordinating initiatives between the NHS, local authorities, the third sector, public sector and industry partners.
+Discussion will also look ahead to the publication of Health Equity in England: The Marmot Review 10 Years On, scheduled for February 2020, and delegates will assess the lessons learnt since the original Review.